Shrutithokale01/Tele-ICU_HackElite/README.md

 ![GUI](https://github.com/Shrutithokale01/Tele-ICU_HackElite/blob/main/Thumbnail/GUI.jpeg)

+We have also Provided the video that can be used to test our model  [3 model integrated GUI](https://github.com/Shrutithokale01/Tele-ICU_HackElite/blob/main/intel.pptx).

 #### Video 1
 Look how the object detection, motion detection and keypoint analysis works together along with sound alert "motion detected", when the Patient moves: